Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

 ```

 ## Adding CircleProgressBarSurfaceItem at CirclePage
 CirclePage `CircleSurfaceItems` can set `CircleProgressBarSurfaceItem` and `CircleSliderSurfaceItem`.
-`CircleProgressBarSurfaceItem` represent Circle ProgressBar.`progress1` at XAML code represents the outer circle of below image. and `progress2` represents the inner circle.
+`CircleProgressBarSurfaceItem` represents Circle ProgressBar.`progress1` at XAML code represents the outer circle of below image.
+And `progress2` represents the inner circle.
 If you use CircleProgressbar, you don't need to set the `RotaryFocusTargetName` property of CirclePage.
-When `Value` property is increased or decreased. circle object extends or shrinks following to the `Value` property.
+When `Value` property is increased or decreased, circle object extends or shrinks following to the `Value` property.

 `CircleProgressBarSurfaceItem` has the following properties:
 - `Value` : Gets or sets the value of the progress bar.